codingforpleasure/customized-workspace/Ubuntu/useful-resources/python-parallel-programing.md

 ### Using a Thread pool

-The best practice is using the `concurrent.futures.ThreadPoolExecutor()` and using the `concurrent.futures.as_completed()`
+For best practice is using the `concurrent.futures.ThreadPoolExecutor()` and using the `concurrent.futures.as_completed()`

 ```python